abhashjain/Zookeeper/README.md

 	$player 152.46.18.226:6000 Abhash 10 5 100

  NOTE: All the exection needs to be run from the Project  directory which in this case is CSC591-HW1.

+Note: All '$' written here means your prompt.